hasura/graphql-engine/manual/tutorial/12-custom-api.rst

    Update entire section with the new hasura CLI commands

 Not all requirements will be met by the Hasura APIs.
-Custom APIs and microservices like API integrations or UI services will always need to be added specifically to the project.
+Custom APIs and microservices like API integrations or UI microservices will always need to be added specifically to the project.

-Hasura provides an easy way to run services by specifying ``docker`` images or by directly pushing code via ``git``.
+Hasura provides an easy way to run microservices by specifying ``docker`` images or by directly pushing code via ``git``.

 Let us explore 2 use cases.